Pahrump, Nevada: Geography and climate

 According to the United States Census Bureau, the census-designated place of Pahrump has a total area of 771.5 km2, all of which is land.
 By area, it is the largest CDP in the contiguous United States, although it ranks only eleventh nationally, since the largest ten are all in Alaska.
 The area lies in the Mojave Desert.

 Summers in Pahrump are generally very hot and dry, with occasional pushes of monsoonal moisture beginning in early July.
 Being at a similar elevation to Las Vegas, daytime highs in summer average within a few degrees lower than that of Las Vegas.
 Record highs are similar between the two cities as well.
 A typical day during June through August brings temperatures around 100 F, and occasionally 110 F. Nighttime temperatures, however, are noticeably cooler.
 This is due to the lack of an urban heat island in Pahrump, allowing for intense radiative cooling after sundown.
 As a result, summer nights are pleasantly warm, bottoming out in the mid-60s or 70s °F (around 20 °C).
 Pahrump's location in a valley leads to large diurnal temperature ranges, typically 30 F-change but occasionally 40 F-change.
 By late August and early September, the sweltering summer heat noticeably tempers down.
 September is the gateway to fall, which brings very pleasant weather.
 October highs are generally 80 F and nighttime temperatures in the 50s °F (low teens °C).
 Due to its elevation, Pahrump is protected from the searing summer temperatures experienced in the nearby Death Valley.

 Like other locations in the Mojave desert, winters are typically mild, with occasional pushes of cold air from the north.
-Daytime highs average from the mid-50s and 60s °F (10s °C), but low temperatures hover around freezing for most nights between December to February.
+Daytime highs average from the mid-50s and 60s °F (10s °C), but low temperatures hover around freezing for most nights between December and February.
 Spring brings pleasantly warm temperatures and cool evenings.
 Like other locations in the Mojave desert, this is the windiest time of year.
 Snowfall is rare in Pahrump, but there is generally at least one snow day per year.